2020 Egyptian Senate election: First round

-Turnout in the first round was only 14.23%, amid opposition boycotts, general voter apathy, confusion over the role the Senate would have, and the COVID-19 pandemic.
-Only around 7.57 million valid votes were cast, and roughly 1.38 million invalid votes were cast, despite over 62 million voters having been registered to participate.
+Turnout in the first round was 14.23%, amid opposition boycotts, general voter apathy, confusion over the role the Senate would have, and the COVID-19 pandemic, with around 7.57 million valid votes cast, in addition to roughly 1.38 million invalid votes cast, despite over 62 million voters having been registered to participate.
 A total of 74 of the 100 constituency seats were won in the first round, while 26 will hold run-off elections in September between the top two candidates in the constituencies.
 Out of the 74 determined constituency seats in the first round, 68 went to the Nation's Future Party, which has extremely close connections to members in the government of President Abdel Fattah el-Sisi.
 The Republican People's Party, another pro-government party, won five seats, and one seat went to an independent candidate.
 In terms of the 100 seats allocated from closed lists, the only closed list submitted was led by the Nation's Future Party (which holds 59 of the 100 spots in the list), although it included six members of two parties from an opposition coalition that opposed the constitutional changes that re-introduced an upper chamber of the legislature.
-(Note: The full list consists of the Nation's Future Party, New Wafd Party, Egyptian Social Democratic Party, Republican People's Party, Modern Egypt Party, National Progressive Unionist Party, Congress Party, Reform and Development Misruna Party, Egyptian Patriotic Movement, Homeland Defenders Party, and Freedom Party.)
-According to Reuters, since the list got the support of more than 5% of voters across the country (the threshold needed for lists), and was the only one submitted, the National Elections Authority declared that it had won [all 100 list seats] by acclamation.
+(Note: The full list consists of the Nation's Future Party, New Wafd Party, Egyptian Social Democratic Party, Republican People's Party, Modern Egypt Party, National Progressive Unionist Party, Congress Party, Reform and Development Party, Egyptian Patriotic Movement, Homeland Defenders Party, and Freedom Party.)
+According to Reuters, as the list received more than 5% of votes across the country (the threshold needed for lists), and was the only one submitted, the National Elections Authority declared that it had won [all 100 list seats] by acclamation.

 Second round

-Turnout in the second round was estimated to be even lower than the first, with only 2,884,757 voters participating out of a registered 28,217,880, for a turnout of approximately 10.22%.
+Turnout in the second round was estimated to be even lower than the first, with 2,884,757 voters participating out of a registered 28,217,880, for a turnout of approximately 10.22%.
 A total of 2,451,704 votes (84.09%) were valid.
 The National Electoral Authority appeared to contradict prior seat count reports from the first round for the Nation's Future Party according to one source, saying they had earned 50 seats rather than 59.
-The Nation's Future Party won 20 constituency seats in the second round, with 5 seats going to independent candidates and one to the Republican People's Party.
+The Nation's Future Party won 20 constituency seats in the second round, with five seats going to independent candidates and one to the Republican People's Party.

+Aftermath

+El-Sisi appointed 53 members to the senate in October 2020.
+They included Sameh Ashour, the former head of the Lawyers Syndicate, Bahaa El-Din Abu Shoka, the head of the New Wafd Party, and others.